 - Omegaven can be administered alone or as part of a PN admixture. - Omegaven is for central or peripheral intravenous infusion.
 When administered with dextrose and amino acids, the choice of a central or peripheral venous route should depend on the osmolarity of the final infusate.
-Solutions with osmolarity of 900 mOsm/L or greater must be infused through a central vein. - Use a 1.2 micron in-line filter during administration. - Use a dedicated line for PN.
+Solutions with osmolarity of 900 mOsm/L or greater must be infused through a central vein. - Do not exceed the recommended maximum infusion rate in Table 1 [see Dosage and Administration (2.3) and Warning and Precautions (5.1)]. - Use a 1.2 micron in-line filter during administration. - Use a dedicated line for PN.
 Omegaven should be infused concurrently into the same vein as dextrose-amino acid solutions (as part of PN) by a Y-connector located closest to the infusion site; flow rates of each solution should be controlled separately by infusion pumps.
 Avoid multiple connections; do not connect multiple medications in series.
 Turn off the pump before the bottle runs dry. - Use a vented infusion set when Omegaven is infused from the bottle. - Do not use infusion sets and lines that contain di-2-ethylhexyl phthalate (DEHP).
 Infusion sets that contain polyvinyl chloride (PVC) components have DEHP as a plasticizer. - Prior to infusion, visually inspect Omegaven for particulate matter and discoloration.
 Discard the bottle if any particulates or discoloration are observed. - Gently invert the bottle before use.
-Use Omegaven only if the emulsion is homogeneous and the container is undamaged. - Strict aseptic techniques must be followed. - Hang the bottle using the attached hanger and start infusion. - After connecting the infusion set, start infusion of Omegaven immediately.
+Use Omegaven only if the emulsion is homogeneous and the container is undamaged. - · Strict aseptic techniques must be followed. - Hang the bottle using the attached hanger and start infusion. - After connecting the infusion set, start infusion of Omegaven immediately.
 Complete the infusion within 12 hours when using a Y-connector and within 24 hours when used as part of an admixture. - For single use only.
 Discard unused portion.